Proactive DP: A Multple Target Optimization Framework for DP-SGD

 Figure~\ref{fig:asyncDP_phishing_sample_main_0} and Figure~\ref{fig:asyncDP_phishing_sample_main_1} illustrate the test accuracy of our asynchronous DP-SGD with various constant sample sizes for the strongly convex and plain convex cases.
 Here, we use privacy budget $\epsilon=0.04945$ and noise $\sigma=19.2$.
-It is clear that with $s=1$, the algorithm shows a bad test accuracy though this constant sample size has the maximum communication rounds.
-When we use a bigger constant sample size $s$, for example, $s=26$, our algorithm can achieve the desired performance, when compared to other constant sample sizes.\footnote{$s=26$ meets the lower bound on $T$; a larger $s$ would violate this lower bound because of the relatively small data set size.} The experiment is extended to the non-convex case as shown in Figure~\ref{fig:asyncDP_mnist_sample_main_1}, where we can see a similar pattern.
-Experimental results for other data sets are in Appendix \ref{app:experiment} in Supplemental Material.
+When we use a bigger constant sample size $s$, for example, $s=26$, our algorithm can achieve the desired performance, when compared to other constant sample sizes.\footnote{$s=26$ meets the lower bound on $T$; a larger $s$ violates this lower bound.
+The reason for having a somewhat small maximum possible $s$ is because of the relatively small data set size.} The experiment is extended to the non-convex case as shown in Figure~\ref{fig:asyncDP_mnist_sample_main_1}, where we can see a similar pattern.
+Experimental results for other data sets are in Appendix \ref{app:experiment}.
 This confirms that our DP-SGD framework can converge to a decent accuracy while achieving a very small privacy budget $\epsilon$.